 Press the “Import” button.

-Step 6: Download Import Results file and check that all Products and Smart Collections are as you need them
+6: Download Import Results file and double-check Products and Smart Collections

 After the Dry run is finished, download the “Import Results” file: